Cairi-S/Welcome-Foolish-Mortals/README.md

 The *four game buttons* for the game are centered on the page and each one is styled within the attractions color scheme.

-During the computers turn and on the players click each button will *change opacity* to make the button appear to light up.
+During the computer's turn and on the player's click each button will *change opacity* to make the button appear to light up.
 This clearly shows the player where they are clicking and allows the player to play with sound muted if preferred.

 When the *audio is not muted* each button will be assigned a *different note* which will play when the corresponding button is active

-**Score Modal**
+**Score modal**

 The *Score modal* is triggered when the user makes an incorrect move.

-The modal encourages the player and shows them the turn number they had made it to and features their highest score.
+The modal encourages the player and shows them the turn number they had made it up to and features their highest score.

 The *score* listed will correspond directly to the turn they were just on.